-Agroforestry Systems will be playing and a critical role in the UN Global Decade on Ecosystem Restoration.
-We are working on cocoa, coffee, and rubber agrofrestry systems to better understand their contribution to the wellbeing of people and the environment
+Agroforestry Systems will be playing a critical role in the UN Global Decade on Ecosystem Restoration.
+We are working on cocoa, coffee, and rubber agroforestry systems to better understand their contribution to the wellbeing of people and the environment.

 The Global Agroforestry Network